sinak/sinak.github.com/_posts/2013-06-30-task-force.md

 ### Get involved

-So, here's my ask: get involved.

-We need a core team who are willing to help the reusable tools, and then a larger pool of designers and developers who can be called on to implement the tools and throw up fast, compelling campaign sites.
+We need a core team who are willing to help the reusable tools, and  a larger pool of designers and developers who implement those tools to throw up fast, compelling campaign sites.

-Here's a fancy signup button:

 <a href="/rritf.html"><img src="/images/get-involved.png" /></a>